Here we have a uncirculated Indianhead penny. It

 $29.99

-Another nice looking 1944 Denver minted wheat cent.
+Here we have a nice 2-toned example of a 1944 Denver minted wheat cent.
 It has

 NTC as Mint state 67 red.